-As mentioned above, also included in the A400 box is a tube of pretty darn good thermal paste - 10.5 W/mK!
-For my work, I stuck with Kryonaut Extreme, which is rated at 14.2 W/mK - when going to air cooling, every part of the cooling set up should be the best possible.
+One last point about the contents of the box: as mentioned above, also included in the box is a tube of reasonably good thermal paste - 10.5 W/mK.
+For my work however, I stuck with Kryonaut Extreme, which is rated at 14.2 W/mK - when going to air cooling, every part of the cooling set up needs to be optimized.
 It has to transfer a LOT of heat!